vmware-archive/hillview/platform/README.md

 This folder contains Java code for implementing the Hillview back-end services.

-To build the project from the commandline:
+To build the project from the command-line:

 > $: mvn install